 |

-the elements that made some of them tedious and painful :
+the gameplay elements that make most of them tedious and painful to

 |